-2.8 Detection Capabilities
+1.14 Detection Capabilities

-- A. The PIDS sensor shall consist of fiber optic cable that is attached to the fence along the full length to be protected. - B. The system shall be able to detect and locate intrusions over a cable distance of up to 5.0 km (3.1 miles). - C. The sensor unit shall have the following detection capabilities: - 1.
+- A. The sensor shall consist of fiber optic cable that is attached to the fence along the full length to be protected. - B. The system shall provide two independent sensing channels. - C. The system shall be able to detect and locate intrusions over a cable distance of up to 50 km (31 mi) when the two sensing channels are used independently. - D. The system shall be able to detect and locate intrusions over a cable distance of up to 25 km (15.5 mi) when the system is deployed in the cut-immune configuration. - E. The sensor unit shall have the following detection capabilities: - 1.
 Process the signal from the sensor cable to detect intruders attempting to breach the perimeter fence by cutting, climbing, or lifting the fence fabric - 2.
-Locate the position of a detected intrusion to within the configured zone area. - 3.
-Detect multiple simultaneous intrusions when intrusion attempts are in different zones. - 4.
-Support up to 44 virtual detection zones. - 5.
-Minimum configurable zone length is 30 m (98 ft). - 6.
-Be capable of detecting and locating a sensor cable cut to within the affected zone. - 7.
-Be capable of being calibrated to function on different types of metal fencing. - 8.
-Utilize adaptive algorithms in the detection process to optimally discriminate between actual intrusions and environmental activity. - D. Intrusion detection performance: - 1.
+Locate the position of a detected intrusion within 8.0 m (25 feet) or less at least 95% of the time. - 3.
+Detect multiple simultaneous intrusions, when each intrusion attempt is separated by a sensor cable distance greater than 45 m (150 feet). - 4.
+Support up to 1440 virtual detection zones. - 5.
+Be capable of being calibrated to function on different types of metal fencing. - 6.
+Utilize adaptive algorithms in the detection process to optimally discriminate between actual intrusions and environmental activity. - F. Intrusion detection performance: - 1.
 The probability of detection (Pd) of an intruder cutting the fence, lifting the fence fabric, or climbing unaided over the fence shall be 95% with a 95% confidence factor, when the system is installed in accordance with the manufacturer's directions on a high-quality fence. - 2.
-False alarm rate: The maximum rate for alarms generated by the internal electronic processes of the processors (cables excluded) shall be less than one per zone per year, averaged over the total number of zones in the system. - 3.
-Nuisance (environmental) alarms: - a.
-The system when calibrated according to manufacturer's guidelines shall not suffer nuisance alarms from any of the following sources: - .1 Temperature changes
+False alarm rate: The maximum rate for alarms generated by the internal electronic processes of the processors (cables excluded) shall be less than one per zone per year, averaged over the total number of zones in the system.

+- 3. Nuisance (environmental) alarms:

+- a.
+The system when calibrated according to manufacturer's guidelines shall not suffer nuisance alarms from any of the following sources:

+- .1 Temperature changes

 - .2 Motion of nearby objects or vegetation that are not striking the fence

 - .3 Motion of surface or ground water

 - .4 Sunrise/sunset

 - .5 Acoustic or magnetic effects

 - .6 Snow

 - .7 Fog

 - .8 Seismic vibration caused by nearby vehicular traffic

 - .9 Seismic vibration caused by nearby rail traffic when the fence is further than 5 m (16 feet) from the rails.

 - b.
 The system shall utilize advanced processing and ambient compensation to minimize the probability of nuisance alarms from the following sources:

 - .1 Wind

 - .2 Rain and hail

 - .3 Sandstorms

-- 4. Time to detection:
+- G. Time to detection:

-- a.
-The system shall be capable of generating an alarm within one second from the onset of an attempted breach that involves an aggressive contact with the system, such as the one attempted by quick climbing.
+- 1. The system shall be capable of generating an alarm within one second from the onset of an attempted breach that involves aggressive contact with the system (such as one attempted by quick climbing).

-- b.
-Other detected intrusion attempts shall be reported no later than one second after the breach is completed.
+- 2. Other detected intrusion attempts shall be reported no later than one second after the breach is completed.

-- E. Fence compatibility:
+- H. Fence compatibility:

 - 1. The system shall support installation on the following types of metal fencing:

 - a.
 Chain-link

 - b.
 Expanded metal mesh

 - c.
 Welded mesh

 - d.
 Concertina and/or razor wire

 - e.
-Vinyl-coated chain-link

-- f.
-Palisade-style fences

-- 2. It shall be possible to use multiple passes of sensor cable to obtain the specified detection performance for fences of any height.

-- 3. The manufacturer shall provide installation guidelines regarding the type and height of fences that can be protected with one, two, and multiple passes of sensor cable.

-F. Gate compatibility: The sensor cable shall be capable of being installed on swinging gates.
+Vinyl-coated chain-link - f.
+Palisade-style fences - 2.
+It shall be possible to use multiple passes of sensor cable to obtain the specified detection performance for fences of any height. - 3.
+The manufacturer shall provide installation guidelines regarding the type and height of fences that can be protected with one, two, and multiple passes of sensor cable. - I. Gate compatibility: The sensor cable shall be capable of being installed on swinging gates.

-2.9 Cable cut response
+1.15 Cable cut response